 3- Inform about our age in the past (example: “tinha 12 anos quanto fui ao Porto”)

-- “Infinitivo pessoal”.
+“Infinitivo pessoal”.
 This is a tense that doesn’t exist in any other idiom/language.
-We usually say that when we use “Infinitivo pessoal” we bend the verb.
+We usually say that when we use “Infinitivo pessoal” to bend the verb.

-Grammar is important but we don’t want to finish this article without stressing how important is speaking and listening Portuguese.
+Grammar is important but we don’t want to finish this article without stressing how important it is speaking and listening in Portuguese.
 That is the best tip we can offer you!